Videos

 Almost everyone loves to travel to new destinations—to experience new adventures—on the road, in the air, or on the sea.
 Road food, though, can get expensive—and unhealthy.

 “What food to pack for travel that won’t take up a huge part of my budget?” you may wonder.
 Here are some ideas that can help you eat well, yet stay on budget, so you can splurge on your destination’s best street foods and eateries once you arrive.
+Almond butter is a versatile and convenient snack option, often available in single-serving formats for easy consumption.

 When you’re on the road, you don’t have to worry about security restrictions on what food and beverages you may pack.
 The challenge you face when you need snacks for your road trip is twofold: your budget and your health.

 Today’s roadways are jammed with fast-food eateries and gas stations who serve snacks packed with fat, sugars, and additives.
 You’re hungry and in a hurry, so you drop half your wallet’s contents on feeding the hungry horde in your backseat.
+Fast food chains contribute to poor dietary choices, making it easy to abandon healthy eating habits while traveling.

 Resist the temptation.
 Instead, take a little time to pack at home before you head for the road, and pack something whose ingredients you know.
 Something that won’t steal all your travel budget.

 Dried bananas: A great source of natural sugars, potassium, and fiber, bananas can give you an energy boost while reducing the chance of leg cramps on long drives.
 Although fresh bananas can make a huge mess in the car from sticky fingers, dried bananas have all of the benefits and none of the drawbacks of fresh bananas.
 While you pack and prepare for your trip, let your food dehydrator do all the work for you.
 You won’t have to buy them at the market—and you’ll know they don’t contain any additives, like store-bought dried fruit often does.
+It’s also important to avoid products with high fructose corn syrup to ensure healthier choices.

 Bottled water: Staying hydrated while traveling can cause irregularity as well as dehydration—both of which can make for grumpy travelers.
 Instead, make sure that everyone in the car gets their two liters a day.
 Skip the sugary sodas, cut down on coffee and tea, and make bottled water a part of your travel snack stash.